Katariyajiya/movie_app/README.md

-Movie_app \n
+Movie_app

-It is a  Movie App which is made through flutter framework \n
+It is a  Movie App which is made through flutter framework

 features:
          |-----animated scrolling to view movie details